arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestRemoveByKeys.md

 @RESTHEADER{PUT /_api/simple/remove-by-keys, Remove documents by their keys}

+@HINTS
+{% hint 'warning' %}
+This route should no longer be used.
+All endpoints for Simple Queries are deprecated from version 3.4.0 on.
+They are superseded by AQL queries.
+{% endhint %}

 @RESTBODYPARAM{collection,string,required,string}
 The name of the collection to look in for the documents to remove